IncredibleProgress/Sweetheart/README.md

 ## Stick to worldwide best practices without thinking about it

 Sweetheart is a thin-layer for going efficient and doesn't reinvent the wheel.
 It will transform you stepwise in a good driver and maybe in a pilot!
 Due to provided high quality components, a hardened configuration and the included documentation you will **learn to make great apps with Python and React** including up-to-date best practices and patterns.
 You won't learn Sweetheart itself, you will learn Python/React real coding-life like any other developer, but skipping some tedious considerations.
 That means especially you don't need any kind of expertise to use good things in the right way.
-Be quite, Sweetheart is made for low resources consumption, high security level, and best performances :
+Be quite, sweetheart is made for low resources consumption, high security level, and best performances :

   - it ensures code reliability and maintainability
   - it ensures an enterprise-grade security level